AI Exam

 - Menstrual irregularities and mild hyperandrogenic features.

-- Galactorrhea (milky nipple discharge) may be present.
+- Galactorrhoea (milky nipple discharge) may be present.

-- Headache or visual field defects suggest a pituitary tumor.
+- Headache or visual field defects suggest a pituitary tumour.

 - Investigations: